 #3 – Drawing Account or Income Summary Account

-- ABC Limited recorded revenues of $600,000 for the financial year 2017.
-Then, $400,000 worth of revenues were recorded in 2018, as well as $800,000 in 2019.
+- ABC Ltd. recorded revenues of $600,000 for the financial year 2017.
+In 2018, it recorded $400,000 worth of gains and $800,000 in 2019.

-- The company can be visible as profitable due to total turnover, however that can not hold good always because three years-worth of revenues cannot be clubbed to measure the solvency of the business.
-For the proper computation of any year’s profit, as well as the expenses, the temporary account must be created and closed adequately at the end of the year.
+- The company can be visible as profitable due to total turnover.
+Therefore, that cannot always be good because three years’ worth of revenues cannot be clubbed to measure the business’s solvencySolvency Of The BusinessSolvency of a company means its ability to meet the long term financial commitments, continue its operation in the foreseeable future and achieve long term growth.
+It indicates that the entity will conduct its business with ease..
+For the proper computation of any year’s profit and expenses, the temporary account must be created and closed adequately at the end of the year.

-- Once the process of accounting completed, books are closed by transferring the surplus/losses to retained earning account.
-Ledger Reserves and surplus will not be closed at the end of a period as the nature of the same is permanent.
-Rather, it contains a balance and carries it forward to the next year and discloses the company’s past period income and losses.
+- Once the accounting process is completed, books are closed by transferring the surplus/losses to the retained earning account.
+Ledger reserves and surplusReserves And SurplusReserves and Surplus is the amount kept aside from the profits that are to be used either for the business or for the shareholders to pay out dividends.
+Reserves and surplus is reflected under shareholders funds in the balance sheet. will not be closed at the end of a period as the exact nature is permanent.
+Instead, it contains a balance that carries forward to the next year and later discloses its past incomes and losses.

-Difference Between Temporary Account and Permanent Account
+Temporary Account Vs Permanent Account

 |Points||Temporary Account||Permanent Account|

-|Closure of account||It is getting closed at the end of every year.||These accounts are never getting closed.|
+|Closure of account||It gets closed at the end of every year.||These accounts never get closed.|

-|Income statement Vs Balance sheet||All the income statement accounts are temporary accounts.||All the balance sheet accounts are Permanent accounts.|
+|Income statement vs. balance sheet||All the income statement accounts are temporary.||All the balance sheet accounts are permanent.|

-|Carry forward of balances||The balances of these accounts are not carried forward.||Balances of Permanent accounts are carried forward to next year.|
+|Carry forward balances||The balances of temporary accounts are not carried forward to the following year.||The balances of permanent accounts are carried forward to the following year.|

-|Brought forward of balances||As no carried forward of balances, a temporary account will have never brought forward of balances.||The permanent account may or may not have brought forward balances.|
+|Brought forward balances||Balances are not carried forward.
+Therefore, no credits were brought forward.||The permanent account may or may not have brought forward credits.|

-|Also known as||They are also known Nominal accounts.||They are also known as Permanent Account.|
+|Also known as||They are also known as nominal accounts.||They are also known as permanent accounts.|

-|Post-closing trial balance existence||After the preparation of the trial balance, the balance of all the temporary accounts will be zero.||Post-closing trial balance, there will be only a permanent account as it will be having balances to be carried forward.|
+|Post-closing trial balance existence||After preparing the trial balance, all such accounts will be zero.||As credits are carried forward, there will be only a permanent account, post-closing trial balance.|

-|Example||Temporary Account Examples include Sales Account, Purchase Account, expense account, income account etc.||Asset account, liability account, capital account, etc.|
+|Examples||Sales account, purchase account, expense account, income account, etc.||Asset account, liability account, capital account, etc.|